Joe D'Ambrosio Book Artist

 shenanigans of the characters.

-even if there exists a sense of kinship to their ineptness.
+By now the reader should be feeling far superior to the characters even if there exists a sense of kinship to their ineptness.
 However, the diversion must come to an end as with any real life situation.
 To bring the reader back to the seriousness at hand, the next portion of the text is preceded by an erotic collage.

 A coiled cord is wound around itself in the form of a person with the frayed end of the cord intruding into an abstract vagina and spitting red seeds within its boundaries.
 Sharp, pointed, weapon-like metal staples are included to direct the reader into a mood of caution.
 All of the actual objects were glued to the top of a board and coated for stability.
 The face of the collage had to be hand colored before each print was pulled.